WylieDituri/modmail-web/FIRESTORE_SETUP.md

 ## Troubleshooting

+### Common Firebase Errors

-1. **"Permission denied" errors**: Check your Firestore security rules
+1. **"Permission denied" errors**:
+   - Check your Firestore security rules
+   - Ensure you're in "test mode" for development

-2. **"Firebase app not initialized"**: Verify your environment variables are set correctly
+2. **"Firebase app not initialized"**:
+   - Verify your environment variables are set correctly in `.env`
+   - Make sure all `NEXT_PUBLIC_FIREBASE_*` variables are present

+3. **"The query requires an index" errors**:
+   - Click the link provided in the error message to create the index automatically
+   - Wait 1-2 minutes for the index to build
+   - Common indexes needed:
+     - `messages` collection: `sessionId` (Ascending), `timestamp` (Ascending)
+     - `sessions` collection: `userId` (Ascending), `createdAt` (Descending)

+4. **"Function addDoc() called with invalid data" errors**:
+   - This usually means undefined values are being sent to Firestore
+   - The app has been updated to handle this automatically
+   - Restart your development server after updating

+5. **Connection issues**:
-3. **Connection issues**: Ensure your Firebase project is active and billing is set up if needed
+   - Ensure your Firebase project is active
+   - Check if billing is set up (required for some Firebase features)
+   - Verify your internet connection

+### Steps to Fix Index Errors
+When you see an index error:
+1. Copy the URL from the error message (starts with `https://console.firebase.google.com/...`)
+2. Open the URL in your browser
+3. Click "Create Index"
+4. Wait for the index to build (usually 1-2 minutes)
+5. Refresh your app

+### Development vs Production
+- **Development**: Use "test mode" rules for easy setup
+- **Production**: Implement proper authentication and stricter security rules

 ## Migration from Memory Storage